SamotsvetyForecasting/optimal-scoring/3-amplify-bayesian/amplify-bayesian.md

 If we valued each bit of information about an invasion of Taiwan at $1000, the first forecaster would receive \$1,290, while the second would receive \$300.

-Note that under this method, if Rootclaim then moved back to $55\%$ because of a third argument brought in by a third person, that third person would receive $300, but rewards already given out would not be taken back.
+Note that under this method, if the trusted authority then moved back to $55\%$ because of a third argument brought in by a third person, that third person would receive $300, but rewards already given out would not be taken back.

 # Discussion of the method

 ## More on the central authority

-Above, we have been using Rootclaim as an example of a centralized authority capable of approximate Bayesian updates.
 When implementing this method, one might actually hire the real-life Rootclaim.
 Alternatively, one might consider more than one central authority, and aggregate forecaster rewards using some weighted average.
 In practice, one or a group of excellent forecasters might also serve as such a central authority capable of forecasting.
 In the case in which two groups of forecasters each act as the other's authority, we collapse to Karger et al.'s method.

 Throughout, we have also been using the phrase "approximately Bayesian".
 But some updates, such as realizing that one's *prior* is wrong or incorrect, are only clumsily modelled as Bayesian.
 Alternatively, updates from "thinking more about it", or "making a calibration adjustment" do not neatly fit into the Bayesian paradigm either.
 Further, updates for surprising events which not predicted with any probability by (e.g., imagine making a Bayesian update on the advent of nuclear weapons as a Japanese who wasn't keeping up with the physics of the 20th century) cannot, strictly speaking, be Bayesian.
 Nevertheless, we might still update a more generalized set of updates, which includes the aforementioned but not other, arbitrary updates.
 On this topic, see [Radical Probabilism](https://www.lesswrong.com/posts/xJyY5QkQvNJpZLJRo/radical-probabilism-1) and [Reflective Bayesianism](https://www.lesswrong.com/posts/vpvLqinp4FoigqvKy/reflective-bayesianism)